Review your employer agreement

-As if that weren’t daunting on its own, until very recently an advisor needed to contract with 8 separate vendors just to get access to everything on that list.
-With no fully integrated solutions available, that means advisors need to switch between 8 different applications on their computer just to prepare for one client meeting.
+Before Altruist, an advisor would need to contract with 8 separate vendors just to get access to everything on this list.
+The lack of a fully integrated solution means advisors must spend their time switching between 8 different applications on their computers just to prepare for one client meeting.

-With Altruist, advisors get a best-in-class software tech stack in a fully integrated platform.
-Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing, and an elegant client portal—all while allowing the advisor to keep everything they earn.
+Now with Altruist, advisors save time and get a best-in-class software tech stack in a fully integrated platform.
+Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing, and an elegant client portal allow the advisor to keep everything they earn.

 We think our advisor software speaks for itself, so we won’t turn this into a sales pitch.
 The key takeaway here is that the cost of software is no longer a factor in determining whether to start a new RIA.